lirish200s/arduino-code-/README.md

-Want a code that prints your name in aurdino R4 in a form of Animation this code will help
+Want a code that prints your name in aurdino R4 in a form of Animation this code will help the output of the matrix animation is also attached here ..................OR.......................
+A normal prototype software of estimating the cost of building considering basic factors in mind,in form of html code